jfirebaugh/konacha/README.md

 ### Iframe

-As of Konacha 2.0, your tests are run inside an iframe.
-For compatibility with Konacha 1.x, the iframe's `<body>` element will have `id="konacha"` set on it, so you may be able to upgrade without any changes to your test code.
+As of Konacha 2.0, each test file is run inside an isolated iframe.
+For compatibility with Konacha 1.x, the iframe's `<body>` element will have `id="konacha"` set on it.
+If your specs are already self-contained, you may be able to upgrade without any changes to your test code.

 ### Options